seyounger/WILT/README.md

 ## Notes:

-+ If you run the tool multiple times you will need to delete the raster value field in the water points file prior to the next run.
++ If you run the tool multiple times you will need to delete the raster value field in the water points file prior to the next run or you will encounter an error at the 'extract values to points' step.
 + Make sure the 3D and Spatial Analyst extensions are enabled.